isomerpages/nlb-biblioasia/_holding-area/Khoo Hooi Hye, Lim Bong Soo and the Heyday of Malayan Tennis.md

 The biggest feathers in Khoo’s cap came in 1924.
 He became the first ever Malayan to play Wimbledon (he lost in the second round) and to participate in the Olympics in Paris, as part of a four-member Chinese contingent.[^22] Three years later, in 1927, Khoo won both the singles and doubles gold while representing China at the Shanghai Far Eastern Olympic Games (a precursor to the modern Asian Games).[^23]

 Apart from these tournaments, Khoo spent much of the 1920s winning accolades in Java, Manila and Hong Kong.
-There were also triumphs over the Calcutta and Thai singles champions and general acclaim that far from being merely steady, he was the most talented player the Straits had ever seen.[^24]
+There were also triumphs over the Calcutta and Thai singles champions and general acclaim that far from being merely *steady*, he was the most talented player the Straits had ever seen.[^24]

 Khoo’s success came at a time when sporting accomplishments were not only admired but feted among the Straits Chinese.
 Newspaper reports of some of his best matches ran into hundreds of words while dinner parties and concerts were thrown in his honour.
 Films capturing some of his matches were also shown in popular venues of the time.[^25]